-The Model law deals with four major principles of cross-border insolvency, namely direct access to foreign insolvency professionals and foreign creditors to participate in or commence domestic insolvency proceedings against a defaulting debtor; recognition of foreign proceedings & provision of remedies; cooperation between domestic and foreign courts & domestic and foreign insolvency practitioners; and coordination between two or more concurrent insolvency proceedings in different countries.
-The main proceeding is determined by the Concept of Centre of Main Interest (COMI).
+The Model law deals with four major principles of cross-border insolvency, namely direct access to foreign insolvency professionals and foreign creditors to participate in or commence domestic insolvency proceedings against a

-The necessity of having Cross Border insolvency Framework under the insolvency and Bankruptcy Code arises from the fact that many Indian companies have a global footprint and The UNCITRAL Model law has been adopted in as many as 44 countries and, therefore, forms part of international best practices in dealing with cross border insolvency issues.
+The UNCITRAL Model law has been adopted in as many as 44 countries and, therefore, forms part of international best practices in dealing with cross border insolvency issues.
 The advantages of the Model law are the precedence given to domestic proceedings and protection of public interest.
 The other advantages include greater confidence generation among foreign investors, adequate flexibility for seamless integration with the domestic insolvency law and a robust mechanism for international cooperation.